411 Piquette Avenue

 This is a building that is a manifestation of Milwaukee Junction’s automobile and rail history.
 Cars were made here and sent out to the rest of the world.

-411 Piquette is a multi-use commercial industrial and light manufacturing building.
-It is a structure that is attached to the original Model T assembly plant, designed for Ford Motor Company by Albert Kahn.
-This four-story masonry building features 28,500 SF floor plates with seven loading docks, and two drive-in doors.
+411 Piquette is a mixed-use office and industrial building.
+It is attached to the original Model T assembly plant, designed for Ford Motor Company by Albert Kahn.
+The four-story masonry building features 28,500 SF floor plates with seven loading docks, and two drive-in doors.

 411 Piquette offers 110,000 square feet of office and industrial space for lease.